kubedb/docs/docs/guides/ferretdb/quickstart/quickstart.md

 ### Create a FerretDB database with externally managed Postgres

-If user wants to use its own Postgres database as backend engine, he can specify it in `spec.backend.postgres` section.
+If user wants to use its own Postgres database as backend engine, he needs to create an [AppBinding](https://kubedb.com/docs/latest/guides/mongodb/concepts/appbinding/) for his Postgres and specify it in `spec.backend.postgresRef` section.
 Below is the FerretDB object created in this tutorial.

 ```yaml
 apiVersion: kubedb.com/v1alpha2